quasarframework/quasar-ui-qcalendar/README.md

 QCalendar is an `UI App Extension` for [Quasar Framework v1](https://v1.quasar-framework.org/).
 It will not work with legacy versions of Quasar Framework.

-This work is currently in `beta` and there are expected changes while things get worked out.
+This work is currently in `alpha` and there are expected changes while things get worked out.
 Your help with testing is greatly appreciated.

 # QCalendar
 Please check out the [documentation](https://quasarframework.github.io/app-extension-qcalendar/#/).